stefan-hoeck/idris2-pack/CONTRIBUTING.md

     has a local installation of the Idris compiler.
 If this is not the case, the compiler will be built and installed.

-#### Command Line Arguments and Tab Completion
+#### Command-Line Arguments and Tab Completion

-Parsing of command line arguments is handled in module `Pack.CmdLn.Opts`.
+Parsing of command-line arguments is handled in module `Pack.CmdLn.Opts`.
 Assembling of `Config` values from different resources is done by the functions in module `Pack.CmdLn.Env`.